techidaily/site-youtube-blog/source/_posts/ed-mastering-the-melody-incorporating-music-seamlessly-in-youtube.md

 #### Step 3 Add Music to Video and Edit the music track

 There are numerous video editors that you can add the downloaded music from YouTube Audio Library to the video.
-You can check our guide about[how to edit YouTube videos in Windows Movie Maker](https://tools.techidaily.com/wondershare/filmora/download/) or[how to add music to video in iMovie](https://tools.techidaily.com/wondershare/filmora/download/).
+You can check our guide about [how to edit YouTube videos in Windows Movie Maker](https://tools.techidaily.com/wondershare/filmora/download/) or [how to add music to video in iMovie](https://tools.techidaily.com/wondershare/filmora/download/).
 While, as we described before, Filmora video editor is one of the best video editor for YouTubers.
 And here is how to [add music to YouTube videos with Filmora](https://tools.techidaily.com/wondershare/filmora/download/).
 You can edit the treble, bass, pan and volume.
 However, it is impossible for you to position the music in a desired spot.
 If you want to get more control on your audio tracks, please read this article to know [how to add audio effects to your video](https://tools.techidaily.com/wondershare/filmora/download/)

 **Importing the video and audio**